How to Mitigate Risks in a Software Development Project?

 SOLUTION: The teams still need more time on synchronization and communication when the teams can discuss any emerging hurdles and come up with a consistent strategy

 Here’s where the risk substantially increases.
 Teams are supposed to collaborate within the limited time when their working hours intersect.
 For example, 9 AM in New York equals 5 PM in Belarus, so the teams have 2-4 hours of time overlap.
 This often causes over time.

 SOLUTION: There should be additional time added to the estimate for synchronization.
-If there’s a chance to send an offshore team on site to the client for a couple of weeks to dive into the project, it will lower the risks of personal conflicts and misunderstandings which often arise at the early stages of a project.
+If there’s a chance to send an offshore dedicated project team on-site to the client for a couple of weeks to dive into the project, it will lower the risks of personal conflicts and misunderstandings which often arise at the early stages of a project.

 Operational problems may have adverse effects on project outcomes.
 Project management must plan for efficient execution of the project, and find a balance between the needs of the development team and the expectations of the customers.

 Often teams tend to skip the important steps of the design phase and rush into doing “real” development tasks.
 However, without the proper planning, prototyping, and information architecture building, the whole process is a waste of dev hours.